Baltimore native Muggsy Bogues on 'proving everyone wrong,' honoring late sister in June

 Bogues, now 58 years old, credits his hometown, Baltimore, for sparking his career that ultimately led him to becoming one of the best assist point guards in NBA history.

-He also did it at 5 feet, 3 inches, which is still a record as the shortest player in the existence of the league.
+He also did it at 5 feet, 3 inches tall, which is still a record as the shortest player in the existence of the league.

 "I wanted to prove everybody wrong, that a kid my size can be looked at as any other basketball player who pursued the game," Bogues said.